Education Science and Curriculum Development Fellowship

 - This is an 8-week immersive experience in which teams of students work on identified areas of need for the Bridges Curriculum.
 The areas include:

 - Student Ambassadors will earn $3,500 for a full-time, 8-week stipend.
-You can opt to work 7 out of the 8 weeks if you are working on a team project and be paid $3062.
+You can opt to work 7 out of the 8 weeks and take one week of vacation

-- In the first week, ambassadors will participate in several onboarding workshops.
+- In the first week, ambassadors will participate in several onboarding workshop (all students must be present for this week).
 Throughout the summer, ambassadors will attend weekly work-in-progress (WIP) sessions and additional workshops.
 During WIPs, ambassadors will gather for project updates, best practices, feedback, and collaboration on shared curricular efforts.

 Once again we are looking for dedicated and adventurous students to join us this summer to help close the gaps in quality health care today while helping us establish and refine new ways of training to be a physician.